BawdyAnarchist/quBSD/Future_Development.md

 	- All that complication should simply be "is the ROOTENV on or off?
 Do the diff if off, otherwise fallback to presnap if off"

 You can probably bring seclvl=3 for gateways now.
 Also I dont think gateway require restarts anymore on qb-edit

+qb-connect
+	- I feel like it should be looked over, but then again, maybe not.
+Control jail seems to handle much of what's needed.

+qb-pci
+	- summary of PCI devices relevant to user
+	- USB, NIC, maybe others
+	- Show what was is currently passthrough'd

 qb-stop
 	- Detect settings if the VM has PPT, and warn to stop internally.
 Popup warn if necessary.